-University students in the state of Florida are limited in the number of ways to redress issues or grievances with faculty and staff.
-Most university personnel are very open to discussing these issues with students, after all the university system is designed to grant degrees to students, not hinder them from graduation.
+University of Florida students are limited in the number of ways to redress issues or grievances with faculty and staff.
+Most university personnel are very open to discussing these issues with students after all the university system is designed to grant degrees to students, not hinder them from graduation.
 These issues are often handled with a conversation during office hours or by a polite and engaging email to the faculty member.
 However there are some rare instances where faculty may not be on the side of fairness.

 The University Grievance Process

 First, understand that the Student Grievance Policy is NOT INTENDED FOR GRADE APPEALS.
-Grade appeals are almost always a separate process and should be treated separate from a grievance.
-Receiving a “bad” grade and deciding to file a grievance against your professor is often a waste of time and effort.
+Grade appeals are almost always a separate process and should be treated separately from a grievance.
+Receiving a “bad” grade and deciding to file a complaint against your professor is often a waste of time and effort.